PassivePicasso/ThunderKit/README.md

 ## _**ThunderKit Crash Course**_

-ThunderKit supports the right for women to have bodily automany.
+ThunderKit supports the right for women to have bodily automony.

 If you like ThunderKit consider donating through [GitHub Sponsors](https://github.com/sponsors/PassivePicasso)